microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ![In this screenshot, the Group Policy Management Editor is depicted with the 'Account lockout threshold properties' dialog open with the required settings selected and the 'Suggested Value Changes' dialog open with the OK button selected.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/AzureADPasswordProtectionPolicy_ADLockout.png "Group policy management")

-5. Within the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.
+5. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.

 6. On the **Contoso - Overview** blade, select **Security** under **Manage** on the left.